fengyuanchen/cropperjs/README.md

 You may set cropper options with `new Cropper(image, options)`.
 If you want to change the global default options, You may use `Cropper.setDefaults(options)`.

+### mode

+- Type: `Number`
+- Default: `0`
+- Options:
+  - `0`: the crop box is just within the container
+  - `1`: the crop box should be within the canvas
+  - `2`: the canvas should not be within the container
+  - `3`: the container should be within the canvas

+Define the working mode of the cropper.

 ### aspectRatio